hatemhosny/racing-bars/website/docs/documentation/options.md

 ### colorMap

 This controls the colors of the bars.
-It accepts either an array of strings or an object.
+It can be either an array of strings or an object.

 If an array is supplied, it will be used as a color palette.
 Only the colors in the array will be used.